 The Inclusion Team:

 External support services can play an important part in helping the school to identify, assess and make provision for pupils with additional educational needs/inclusion needs.
 By working with external agencies, we will be able to provide integrated, high quality, holistic support focused on the needs of the child.
-Such provision should be based on a shared perspective and should build wherever possible on mutual understanding and agreement.
+Such provision should be based on a shared perspective and should build, wherever possible, on mutual understanding and agreement.
 Support provided by external services should adopt a flexible child-centred approach to service delivery to ensure that the changing needs and priorities of the child and their parents can be met at any given time.
 The expertise of professionals from outside agencies will be used in order to further assess a child’s needs, and provide a more focused level of intervention, with specific advice being sought and put into practice.

 Working in partnership with parents/carers

 Parents hold key information and have a critical role to play in their children’s education.
 They have unique strengths, knowledge and experience to contribute to the shared view of a child’s needs and the best ways of supporting them.
 It is therefore essential that school actively seeks to work with parents and values the contribution they make.
-At Acacias we have an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher, SENDCo or Inclusion Manager and discuss how their child is getting on.
+At Acacias we have an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENDCo/Inclusion Manager and discuss how their child is getting on.
 We can offer advice and practical ways that they can help their child at home.
 We believe that a child’s education should be a partnership between parents/carers and teachers, therefore we aim to keep communication channels open and communicate regularly, including through providing information about the interventions that children are receiving.

 If any of the leaflets refer to resources you do not have, please speak to a member of our team and we will be able to help you and hopefully provide you with the resources needed.
-We are also running 'Lending Libraries' to support children with SpLD, those requiring additional maths support and our EAL learners.
-For more information on these, please speak to a member of the Inclusion team.

 When children move school, either at phase transfer or at any other time, primary schools are required to transfer school records for all pupils within 15 school days of the child ceasing to be registered at the school.
 However, when transfer arrangements are made in advance information will be sought or provided in time for appropriate planning by the receiving school.